Israeli Lawmakers Advance Two Cannabis Legalization Bills

 Legalizing personal use and possession

-Under the language of the bills, the possession and consumption of cannabiswould be legalized for adults above the age of 21, with the exception of those working in security positions.
+Under the language of the bills, the possession and consumption of cannabis

-In addition, the possession of up to 50 grams or up to two cannabis plants wouldand punished only with a large fine, rather than criminal proceedings.
+In addition, the possession of up to 50 grams or up to two cannabis plants would

 If the bills were enshrined in law, authorized shops would be allowed to sell cannabis to adult customers and those who had been previously convicted for personal cannabis use could ask for those convictions to be cancelled.